Bellman Value Decomposition for Task Logic in Safe Optimal Control: Problem Formulation

-We have defined the Bellman Value for a general TL predicate $\mathsf{p}$, or $V^*_\mathsf{p}$ for brevity, but in fact, for the operations $\mathsf{Gq}$ and $\mathsf{q\,U\,r}$ this object has been extensively studied in the HJR literature \cite{mitchell2005time,fisac2019bridging,bansal2017hamilton}.
-Namely, the Value for these operations are known as the \textsc{Avoid} ($\mathcal{A}$) and \textsc{Reach-Avoid} ($\mathcal{RA}$) Values.
-In this context, the following contractive Bellman operations for these extrema-based Values have been derived \cite{fisac2019bridging}.
+We define the Value for a general TL predicate $\mathsf{p}$ ($V^*_\mathsf{p}$ for brevity), but for basic operations, this object has been studied in-depth \cite{mitchell2005time,fisac2015reach,bansal2017hamilton}.
+Namely, the \texttt{Reach} ($\mathcal{R}$), \texttt{Avoid} ($\mathcal{A}$) and \texttt{Reach-Avoid} ($\mathcal{R}\mathcal{A}$) Values -- for respectively (1) reaching a target, (2) avoiding an obstacle, and (3) avoiding an obstacle until a target is reached -- correspond to the Values for $\mathsf{F}$, $\mathsf{G}$, and $\mathsf{U}$. { } In this context, the following Bellman operations for these extrema-based Values have been derived \cite{fisac2019bridging, hsu2021safety} (note, $\mathcal{R}$ is a special case of $\mathcal{R}\mathcal{A}$).

-These Bellman operators differ from those which arise with a discounted-sum \cite{SuttonRL}, as they propagate maximum or minimum (extremum) values, thus encouraging behavior defined by outlying performance.
-This has proved to make the RL algorithms based on these equations significantly better at safety and achievement tasks \cite{so2024solving,ganai2023iterative}.